Caio-Sc/lavalink---dbm/README.md

 # Lavalink + DBM actions made by me

+This is powered by the Magmastream module; what I did was make it work through DBM

 These are made to use with slash commands, but should work with messages.
 If you change the files to use message instead of interaction.